J4banuelos/cse15l-lab-reports/Lab-Report-5.md

 *Title: Debugging Help Needed: `filter` Method Reverses List Order*

 I've been working on an assignment that involves filtering a list of strings based on certain criteria using the given `filter` method.
 The method is supposed to return a new list containing only the elements that satisfy a condition defined by a `StringChecker` interface, while maintaining the original order of the list.
+I did `bash Tests.sh` in `home/lab3-2`:

 Here's part of the `filter` method for context:

 ![Image](LabReport5.1.png)

-Input List: `["apple", "banana", "cherry", "date"]`
+My Input List: `["apple", "banana", "cherry", "date"]`

-Condition: String length greater than 5
+with a Condition: String length greater than 5

 Expected Output: `["banana", "cherry"]`